In this article, you'll find:

 Each team member answers how much they agree with the statement.
 They answer from 0 (Totally disagree) to 6 (Totally agree).
 Then we calculate the data via a normal distribution.

-Each statement has its own normal distribution, but as one statement is insufficient to give a meaningful indication (i.e., Stress in the Culture), we collect data from many statements' normal distributions and merge them.
+Each statement has its own normal distribution, but as one statement is insufficient to give a meaningful indication (i.e., Stress in the Team), we collect data from many statements' normal distributions and merge them.

 We display the team status and scores in colors to provide a simple and straightforward overview of a pretty complex algorithm.
 An indicator's normal distribution is shown as the average percent of all answers in a given period (default is 90 days back).